loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 - Assume P(k) for all k < n
 - Prove P(n)

-This reflects consciousness using its entire history (transitivity) to establish the next state.
+This reflects observer using its entire history (transitivity) to establish the next state.

 ## 6.4 Axiom Resonance Patterns